Mobile Suit Gundam: Hathaway: Scene design

-The Philippine Eagle Foundation Visitor Center, one of the film’s filming locations.
+The Philippine Eagle Foundation Visitor Center, one of the film's filming locations.

 To address regrets from not scouting Hong Kong for Mobile Suit Zeta Gundam, the team conducted a day-and-a-half location scout in Davao to enhance visuals.
-Davao’s sky, waterfront, and sea impressed the director.
+Davao's sky, waterfront, and sea impressed the director.
 Set primarily in the Philippines, the team incorporated local elements to depict a futuristic city.
 Iconic buildings, the Jollibee fast-food chain, and local beverage brands like Summit were included.
 The film also scouted the Philippine Eagle Foundation in Calinan.
 Souvenirs and colorful taxis in Davao were creative additions by the design team.

 In battle scenes, the Davao nighttime sequence focuses on civilians fleeing rather than Mobile Suit perspectives.
 In the novel, Hathaway receives the Ξ Gundam at 58 km altitude, but the film changes this to 150 km in satellite orbit.
-The “Pizza” cargo ship carrying the Ξ Gundam resembles JAXA’s space station.
+The "Pisa" cargo ship carrying the Ξ Gundam resembles JAXA's space station.

 Character design

 Character designs were originally by Haruhiko Mikimoto, known for Mobile Suit Gundam 0080: War in the Pocket and Macross, with film designs drawn by pablo uchida.
 Producer Naohiro Ogata chose Uchida, seen as a successor to Noriyoshi Ohrai, for his ability to balance innovation and quality.
-Hathaway’s design was refined over five drafts by Onda Naoyuki.
-Gigi’s design, based on Mikimoto’s, included about ten outfits by Uchida.
-Kenneth’s design avoided a Char-like blonde Caucasian look, opting for a youthful, relatable “big brother” image.
-Ogata noted Murase’s strength in realistic character portrayals, unlike Tomino, who might have prioritized a new work over revisiting past ones.
+Hathaway's design was refined over five drafts by Onda Naoyuki.
+Gigi's design, based on Mikimoto's, included about ten outfits by Uchida.
+Kenneth's design avoided a Char-like blonde Caucasian look, opting for a youthful, relatable "big brother" image.
+Ogata noted Murase's strength in realistic character portrayals, unlike Tomino, who might have prioritized a new work over revisiting past ones.

-For casting, Hathaway’s role reflected his struggles post-Second Neo Zeon War and Quess Paraya’s influence, leading to his darker personality and Mafty involvement.
+For casting, Hathaway's role reflected his struggles post-Second Neo Zeon War and Quess Paraya's influence, leading to his darker personality and Mafty involvement.
 Kensho Ono was chosen for his ability to portray this complexity.
 Gigi, a mix of youthful and mature traits with vulnerability, was voiced by Reina Ueda, who captured her dual nature.
 Kenneth, balancing gentleness and military rigor, was voiced by Junichi Suwabe for his versatile voice.
-The love triangle among Hathaway, Gigi, and Kenneth drives the narrative, with Gigi’s initial interest in Hathaway, Kenneth’s feelings for Gigi, and Hathaway’s restraint due to another relationship.
-As the story progresses, Gigi’s romantic ties and Kenneth’s confession deepen the plot.
+The love triangle among Hathaway, Gigi, and Kenneth drives the narrative, with Gigi's initial interest in Hathaway, Kenneth's feelings for Gigi, and Hathaway's restraint due to another relationship.
+As the story progresses, Gigi's romantic ties and Kenneth's confession deepen the plot.

 Kensho Ono, who voiced a minor character in Mobile Suit Gundam: The Origin V: Clash at Loum, was thrilled to voice a Gundam protagonist.
 He recorded over three days, mostly with Reina Ueda and Junichi Suwabe, and the final day with Soma Saito (Lane).
-Koichi Yamadera, voicing the “Man Hunter” leader, previously voiced Gyunei Guss in Mobile Suit Gundam: Char's Counterattack, returning to Gundam after 33 years.
+Koichi Yamadera, voicing the "Man Hunter" leader, previously voiced Gyunei Guss in Mobile Suit Gundam: Char's Counterattack, returning to Gundam after 33 years.